Colchester

-Attractions in and around the town include Colchester United Football Club, Colchester Zoo, and several art galleries.
+Attractions in and around the city include St Botolph's Priory, Colchester Zoo, and several art galleries.
 Colchester Castle was constructed in the eleventh century on earlier Roman foundations; it now contains a museum.
-The main campus of the University of Essex is located just outside the city.
-Local government is the responsibility of the City of Colchester and Essex County Council.
+The main campus of the University of Essex is located between Colchester and Wivenhoe.
+Local government is the responsibility of Colchester City Council and Essex County Council.

 Name

 There are several theories about the origin of the name Colchester.
-Some contend that is derived from the Latin words colonia (referring to a type of Roman settlement with rights equivalent to those of Roman citizens, one of which was believed to have been founded in the vicinity of Colchester) and castra, meaning fortifications (referring to the city's walls, the oldest in Britain).
+Some contend that is derived from the Latin words colonia (referring to a type of Roman settlement with rights equivalent to those of Roman citizens, one of which was believed to have been founded in the vicinity of Colchester) and castra, meaning fortifications (referring to the city walls, the oldest in Britain).
 The earliest forms of the name Colchester are Colenceaster and Colneceastre from the 10th century, with the modern spelling of Colchester being found in the 15th century.
-In this way of interpreting the name, the River Colne which runs through the city takes its name from Colonia as well.
+In this way of interpreting the name, the River Colne which runs through the area takes its name from Colonia as well.
 Cologne (German Köln) also gained its name from a similar etymology (from its Roman name Colonia Claudia Ara Agrippinensium).

-Other etymologists are confident that the Colne's name is of Celtic (pre-Roman) origin, sharing its origin with several other rivers Colne or Clun around Britain, and that Colchester is derived from Colne and Castra.
+Other etymologists are confident that the Colne's name is pre-Roman, sharing its origin with several other rivers Colne or Clun around Britain, and that Colchester is derived from Colne and Castra.
 Ekwall went as far as to say "it has often been held that Colchester contains as first element [Latin] colonia ... this derivation is ruled out of court by the fact that Colne is the name of several old villages situated a good many miles from Colchester and on the Colne.
 The identification of Colonia with Colchester is doubtful."

 The popular association of the name with King Coel has no academic merit.

 History

 Prehistory

-The gravel hill upon which Colchester is built was formed in the Middle Pleistocene period, and was shaped into a terrace between the Anglian glaciation and the Ipswichian glaciation by an ancient precursor to the River Colne.
-From these deposits beneath the city have been found Palaeolithic flint tools, including at least six Acheulian handaxes.
+The gravel hill upon which Colchester is built was formed in the Middle Pleistocene period and was shaped into a terrace between the Anglian glaciation and the Ipswichian glaciation by an ancient precursor to the River Colne.
+From these deposits Palaeolithic flint tools, including at least six Acheulian handaxes, have been found.
 Further flint tools made by hunter gatherers living in the Colne Valley during the Mesolithic have been discovered, including a tranchet axe from Middlewick.
 In the 1980s an archaeological inventory showed that over 800 shards of pottery from the Neolithic, Bronze Age and early Iron Age have been found within Colchester, along with many examples of worked flint.
 This included a pit found at Culver Street containing a ritually placed Neolithic grooved ware pot, as well as find spots containing later Deverel-Rimbury bucket urns.
 Colchester is surrounded by Neolithic and Bronze Age monuments that pre-date the town, including a Neolithic henge at Tendring, large Bronze Age barrow cemeteries at Dedham and Langham, and a larger example at Brightlingsea consisting of a cluster of 22 barrows.